 – Robert Frost

-As another school year ends, local parents may ask: Are the schools in Columbia County as good as they say they are?
-Are we, and our children, getting our education moneys worth?
+As another school year ends, local parents might ask themselves: Are the schools in Columbia County as good as they say they are?
+Are we, and our children, getting our education money’s worth?

-No school system is perfect, but if there are regrets for choosing to educate children in this county rather than in other locations nearby, they are mild and few.
-Columbia County schools continue to accrue high marks.
-Then again, as we often hear, where we live or the quality of the schools we attend is only part of the education story.
+No school system is perfect, but if there are regrets for choosing to educate children in this county, they are mild and few.
+Year after year, Columbia County schools continue to accrue high marks.
+Still, as we often hear, where we live or the quality of the schools we attend is only part of the education story.

-Robert Fulghum stunned the literary world nearly 20 years ago with his bestseller, All I Need to Know I Learned in Kindergarten.
-Principles like sharing toys, cleaning up your mess, and putting things away, he wrote, were lessons learned early that have guided him ever since.
+Robert Fulghum stunned the literary world a generation ago with his bestseller, All I Need to Know I Learned in Kindergarten.
+Principles such as sharing toys, cleaning up your mess and putting things away, he wrote, were lessons learned early that have guided him throughout his life.

-Im not clever enough to come up with anything close to a Fulghum/Brothers creation, and I dont mean to use their humor to downgrade the education process in the least.
-But these gentlemen have made me think about some of the lessons I, too, have learned from unlikely teachers, and outside of school.
+I’m not clever enough to come up with anything close to a Fulghum/Brothers creation, and I don’t mean to use their humor to downgrade the education process in the least.
+But these gentlemen have made me think about some of the lessons I, too, have learned from unlikely teachers, even outside of school.

-My son was 5 the year our neighborhood service station gave away small, green goblets with every tank of gas.
-Though I should have given my clumsy lad a plastic cup, one day I gave in to his plea to use the new glass we had just brought home.
+My son was 5 years old the year our neighborhood service station gave away small, green goblets with every tank of gas.
+Though I should have given my slightly clumsy lad a plastic cup that day, I gave in to his plea to use the new glass we had just brought home.
 He had hardly reached the den, however, before he dropped and spilled his drink and broke the glass.

-That wasnt the first time this child was the teacher and I the student.
-A couple of years earlier, whenever he and his older brother started playing their favorite game the older one would yell, First! followed by the little ones enthusiastic, Thecond!
-It never entered his head that when there are only two players, thecond means last.
-He needed no coach to tell him it mattered not that he won or lost, but just that he could play the game.
+That wasn’t the first time this child was the teacher and I the student.
+Sometime earlier, whenever he and his older brother started playing their favorite game, the older one would yell, “First!” followed by the little one’s equally enthusiastic, “Thecond!”
+It never entered his head that when there are only two players, “thecond” means last.
+He needed no coach to tell him it mattered not that he won or lost, but that he could play the game.

-The other son, with more learning potential than he ever exhibited in school, failed English in the fourth grade.
-How, I sputtered, could he fail a subject hed always aced.
+The other son, with more learning potential than he often exhibited in school, failed English in the fourth grade.
+How, I sputtered, could he fail a subject he’d always aced?